Solaris Urbino

 Solaris Urbino is a series of low-floor buses and low-entry doorway intercity buses, powered by diesel drive engines and alternative fuel (CNG, gas and biogas, hybrid and electric), produced by the Polish company Solaris Bus & Coach in Bolechowo near Poznań in Poland.
 Currently produced models are of the fourth generation, and by 2019 the production will start for the fifth.

 Solaris Urbino buses series have been very successful in the market, as evidenced by many orders in Poland and abroad.
+However, the buses are made exclusively for left-hand drive markets.